 Meet Our Staff

-Senior Advisor, Center for Faith-Based and Neighborhood Partnerships
+Director, Center for Faith-Based and Neighborhood Partnerships

-Samantha H. Joseph serves as the Senior Advisor of the Center for Faith-Based and Neighborhood Partnerships.
+Samantha H. Joseph serves as the Director of the Center for Faith-Based and Neighborhood Partnerships.
 Samantha spent the first 10 years of her career in Corporate Social Responsibility leading community, diversity and environmental programs.
-Most recently, she lead the outreach and engagement efforts for the Massachusetts Department of Public Health's Vaccine Equity Initiative.
+Most recently, she led the outreach and engagement efforts for the Massachusetts Department of Public Health's Vaccine Equity Initiative.
 In partnership with faith-based and community organizations, Samantha helped administer over two million COVID-19 vaccines.
 A dedicated community leader, Samantha is chair of the board of directors of Samaritans, the largest suicide prevention agency in MA and vice-chair of the board of directors of the Jewish Community Relations Council of Greater Boston.
 She is a graduate of the MIT Sloan School of Management and the Harvard Kennedy School of Government.

 Learn more about the Center for Faith-Based and Neighborhood Partnerships.